By Silvi Pirn

-Claire Revord and I are putting together this Challenge for all of us for the next three months.
+More than a Hashtag Challenge is for all of us for the next three months.
 We know that many of you are already serving and giving in so many ways, but we will invite you to participate in a bingo-board of activities that might help you discover new ways to give what you have.

-- The Challenge details will be revealed next week, but briefly, the Challenge is made up of 20+ ways anyone in our church family or community can serve, including:
+- The Challenge details are here, but briefly, the Challenge is made up of 20+ ways anyone in our church family or community can serve, including:

 - Simple at-home things to do alone